White Sands National Park is one of the newer national parks in the U.S.

 White Sands National Park Camping is Allowed nearby

-Though White Sands does have primitive camping sites for backpackers, there isn't a campground for RVs or vehicles within White Sands National Monument.
+Though White Sands National Park does have primitive camping sites for backpackers, there isn't a campground for RVs or vehicles within White Sands National Monument.
 However, there are many campgrounds, both public and private, within an easy drive of the park.

 You will need this Area Camping brochure created by the National Park Service for locations and contact information of many local campgrounds.